Avoiding lockout while being towed up in a paraglider

 left and point straight down.
 Thankfully, he learned what not to do and, a short time later, successfully launches.

-Lockout is when the glider dives to one side or the other with the tow line, pilot, and glider in the same plane.
+Lockout is when the glider dives to one side or the other (usually going down) with the towline, pilot, and glider in the same plane.
 Because of gravity, the glider and pilot will travel with high speed directly towards the ground.
 It is the same when a boy flies a kite, the kite begins a dive to one side, and, often as not, goes right into the ground.
 During lockout, speed and force build up very rapidly and, if the tow is not stopped immediately, the pilot will hit the ground with great force and can be seriously injured or worse.

 In the photo below, the pilot above had a rough but, thankfully, a harmless landing, doing a face-plant.
 He is lying down thinking, "What did I do?!?"
 If it happens on grass, it is a benign event.
 At mountain sites, however, it can be extremely dangerous.
 It is another important reason why we train at the turf farm.
 Soft, flat grass is more forgiving than rocks, bushes, or trees.